ydclzby/K-9/README.md

 ### CAD Design
 The IBM K-9 bot's body is divided into 3 parts: the chassis, the legs and the head, where each of them were designed for the sake of practicality, manoeuverability and compactness.
 Unless otherwise specified, the material used are PLA filament, which were 3D printed for the sake of rapid prototyping and bespoke modifications.
+The design was inspired by this [design](https://grabcad.com/library/quadruped-robot-w-code-1), which was shown to work consistently.

 <h2>Legs</h2>
 The mechanism of the legs is controlled by two servos, each controlling the shoulder (upper half of the leg) and the elbow (lower half of the leg).